AmazingAmpharos/OoT-Randomizer/README.md

 * Several tricks added to the Enable Tricks dropdown.
 * Shuffle Gerudo Card can now be enabled alongside Open Gerudo Fortress.
 * Customizable Heart, Magic Meter, and Gauntlet colors.
+* Child may drain Lake Hylia using Gossip Stone.

 #### Bug Fix
 * No longer able to buy bombchus with only bomb bag when bombchus in logic.